Want the perfect workout program?Take Quiz

 Below are meals designed to support your bulking phase but with health in mind.
 These meals are designed for a male, 156 lbs., 30 years old, who works out ~4-5 days per week.

 One thing I’d like to add – don’t neglect fiber.
 Fiber is calorie-free and can reduce your risk of heart disease and cancer.
 The RDA for fiber is 25g and 38g for men and women, respectively.
 Increasing your fiber intake will also expose you to new foods and ways of cooking, which is excellent for any health outcome.
+Also, keep in mind meal timing when preparing your bulking breakfast (or any meal, for that matter!).
+It's important to know when and what to eat before a workout, so you have optimal energy to make the gains you're striving for.

 The meals below will have a brief description, calories, and recipe.
 The rest is up to you.
 Enjoy!